kennydtran/Guess-the-Car-Price/README.md

 **Diverse Car Data** - The game includes a variety of cars, from everyday compact vehicles to one-off luxury supercars, to test the breadth of players' knowledge.<br><br>

 ### Inspiration
 This game was heavily inspired by [The Auction Game](https://neal.fun/auction-game/) by Neal Agarwal.
-I wanted to create a similar experience tailored to car enthusiasts.
+I wanted to create a similar experience tailored to car enthusiasts.<br><br>

 ### How to Play
 1. Launch the game.